+Force Account costs will NOT be reimbursed without prior approval from TDA.
-If a Grant Recipient did not include force account in its TxCDBG application for funding but circumstances arise that could best be handled by force account, the Grant Recipient must receive approval to change construction methods from TDA by submitting Request to Use Force Account Labor, Form A808, with the following information:

-- 1) Description of the construction activities to be completed by force account; - 2) Justification for doing the work by force account; - 3) Details of Grant Recipient's experience with projects of like or similar nature; - 4) Information on workload as it may affect capacity to do the work within time frame or work schedule; - 5) A complete estimated cost schedule (breakdown) showing: - a) The number of work hours and cost per hour for each category of labor, and b) A list of non-salary costs such as materials, supplies, equipment owned by the Grant Recipient, equipment that must be rented, etc;

-- 6) Certification that personnel that will perform the work are employees of the Grant Recipient, a city/county, a public utility district, or a utility company if temporary workers are hired, certification that the employer's policies for temporary employees will be followed; and - 7) List of names and qualifications of personnel performing specialized work, such as inspection, testing, electrical work, etc. as applicable. - 8) Sample payroll records or other personnel cost records, if formats other than the TxCDBG forms included in this manual will be used.
+- The Grant Recipient may request use of force account methods for administration, engineering, or construction activities in the original application document, by including Request to Use Force Account Labor (Form A808) in the Required Uploads page of the TDA-GO application.
+TDA staff will notify the Grant Recipient if this request is not approved. - If a Grant Recipient did not include force account in its TxCDBG application for funding but circumstances arise that could best be handled by force account, the Grant Recipient may then request approval to change methods from TDA by uploading the Request to Use Force Account Labor (Form A808) to the Grant Overview page of the TDA-GO grant document. - Form A808 includes the following information Description of the construction activities to be completed by force account; - Justification or doing the work by force account; - Details of Grant Recipient's experience with projects of like or similar nature; - Information on workload as it may affect capacity to do the work within the time frame or work schedule; - A complete estimated cost schedule/breakdown) showing: - the number of work hours and cost per hour for each category of labor, and - a list of non-salary costs such as materials, supplies, and equipment owned by the Grant Recipient, equipment that must be rented, etc.; - Certification that personnel that will perform the work are employees of the Grant Recipient, a city/county, a public utility district, or a utility company-if temporary workers are hired, certification that the employer's policies for temporary employees will be followed; and - List of names and qualifications of personnel performing specialized work, such as inspection, testing, electrical work, etc. as applicable. - Sample payroll records or other personnel cost records, if formats other than the TxCDBG forms included in this manual will be used.